 According to the Swedish Companies Act, the Board is responsible for internal control.
-The Board's work plan lays out investment rules for stocks and derivative instruments as well as a treasury policy.
+The Board's work plan lays out investment rules for equities and derivative instruments as well as a finance policy.
 Decision-making channels, authority and responsibility are defined by a set of investment rules as well as finance instructions.
-Industrivärden has an Investment Committee that has been set up specifically to make regular decisions on investment matters within the framework of the CEO's mandate.
+Industrivärden has an investment committee that has been set up specifically to make regular decisions on investment matters within the framework of the CEO's mandate.